Research projects in the Population Health and Health Policy program area focus on:

 Health Services Access, Quality, & Financing

 The Maine Rural Health Research Center's research portfolio addresses critical, policy-relevant issues in health care access and financing, rural hospitals, primary care and behavioral health.
 The Flex Monitoring Team, consisting of the rural health research centers at the Universities of North Carolina, Minnesota, and Southern Maine, develops relevant quality, financial, and community benefit/impact performance measures and reporting systems for Critical Access Hospitals, State Offices of Rural Health. and their stakeholders.

-Additionally, research conducted within other program areas such as Disability & Aging and Children, Youth & Families include elements of population health, so we encourage you to visit those program areas for more detailed information about their projects.
+Additionally, research conducted within other areas in the Cutler Institute (Disability & Aging and Children, Youth & Families) include elements of population health, so we encourage you to visit those program areas for more detailed information about their projects.